Tyra Banks: Writing

 In 1998, Banks co-authored a book entitled Tyra's Beauty, Inside and Out.
 She announced in May 2010 that she would be writing a novel, Modelland, loosely based on her own modelling experience.
 It was published in September 2011, intended to be the first of a planned three-part series; Modelland topped The New York Times Best Seller list in October 2011.
 In 2018, Banks and her mother, Carolyn London, co-authored a book entitled "Perfect is Boring".

 Teaching

 In August 2016, Banks was a personal branding guest lecturer at Stanford University.

 Smize & Dream

 Banks founded Smize & Dream (SMiZe Cream), a boutique ice cream brand, in 2020.
 The shop was inspired by Banks' childhood memories of having ice cream with her mother Carolyn on Friday nights.
 SMiZe first sold package ice cream in California.
-It has opened pop-up ice cream shops in Los Angeles, Dubai, Washington, D.C., and Sydney.
+It has opened pop-up ice cream shops in Los Angeles, Dubai, Washington, D.C., and one permanent location in Sydney.